Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 ## Participants
-Here we describe the details of the enrollment process in the LSRTLT-COV study.
+Here we describe the details of the enrollment process in the DOC-COV study.

 ### Awareness
 Potential participants start enrollment by signing up at the webpage [https://www.olvgcoronacheck.nl](https://www.olvgcoronacheck.nl).
 Participants' awareness of the existence of this webpage has &ndash; up till now &ndash; been generated via different means: